Jakob-Lester/Configure-AD/README.md

 This lab provides hands-on experience with Active Directory setup, domain management, user authentication, remote access configuration, and automation using PowerShell in a cloud-based environment.

+<h2>Prerequisites for Active Directory Deployment in Azure</h2>

+Before proceeding with the Active Directory setup and domain configuration, the following infrastructure must be in place:

+1. Azure Resource Setup
+   - A Resource Group created to organize all resources.
+   - A Virtual Network (VNet) and Subnet configured to allow communication between virtual machines.

+2. Virtual Machine Deployment
+   - DC (Windows Server 2022) created to act as the Domain Controller.
+   - Client (Windows 10 Pro) created to function as the domain workstation.
+   - Both VMs assigned to the same Virtual Network for connectivity.

+3. Networking Configuration
+    - DC’s private IP address set to static to ensure consistent network communication.
+    - Client’s DNS settings updated to use DC’s private IP as the primary DNS server.
+    - Firewall disabled on DC (for testing purposes only) to allow proper communication.
+    - Connectivity verified between DC and Client using ping and PowerShell commands.

 <h2>Environments and Technologies Used</h2>

   - Microsoft Azure (Virtual Machines/Compute)